traverspolius/WP-Pluggin---Simple-Contact-Form/README.md

 # Simple Contact Form Plugin
+# Author: Travers Polius

 A lightweight, beginner-friendly WordPress plugin that adds a simple contact form with **Name, Email, and Message** fields.
 The form uses WordPress's native `wp_mail()` function to send submissions to the admin email address.